TusharChugh/ctci-modern_cplusplus/README.md

 ## Run
 1. Run test cases:  bazel run test:algorithms-test
 2. Run benchmarks:  bazel run test:algorithms-benchmark

+## Add new files/test
+1. Do add new solution.
+Create a new 'example.h' file in the appropriate directory inside the include folder.
+Add corresponding test in test/'appropriate'/ directory.
+Do the same for benchmark

 ## Todo's:
 1. Add log tools like google logs